BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Digital assets held personally ("self-custody") face two major dangers: single point of failure (SPOF) and single point of compromise (SPOC), which is to say losing those assets either those loss or theft.
 Traditional self-custody solutions focus on decreasing SPOF with methodologies like seed backup, but in doing so tend to increase the possibility of SPOC.
 This is generally in tune with the adversaries that the average self-custodian would be facing.
 However, now that multisig is sufficiently deployed to allow ease-of-use, it can simultaneously decrease both SPOF and SPOC at a relatively small cost to convenience and complexity.

 This scenario explains how to do so.
-It does so by using a software wallet as a transaction coordinator that manages the receipt and spending of funds while holding no keys, by using two second-generation hardware wallets to hold keys, and by using SSKR shares to divide up a third, backup, key.
+It does so by using a transaction coordinator on a computer, to manage the receipt and spending of funds while holding no keys, alongside two second-generation signing devices[^1] that hold those keys.
+SSKR shares are then used to divide up a third, recoveyr, key.

 ### About The Base Scenario